Cray-HPE/craycli/Tutorial.md

 #### Subgroups

-If your cli is complex, you can split it up into different sub groups.
+If your CLI is complex, you can split it up into different sub groups.

 ```python
 import cray